Watch Our FREE Training

 Cons of Commercial Real Estate

-• Economic Sensitivity: Economic downturns can affect businesses, leading to vacancies or reduced rents.
+• Economic Sensitivity: Market downturns can impact business tenants, leading to vacancies or renegotiated lease terms.

 Read Also: How To Invest In Commercial Real Estate: A Beginner's Guide